-Belmont Stakes to become the first winner of horse racing’s Triple Crown in 37
+Belmont Stakes, becoming the first winner of horse racing’s Triple Crown in 37

 years.
-His finish was the 6th fastest time ever in the race which
+His finish was the 6th fastest time ever in the race, which begs

-begs the question: how great of a horse is he?
-I don’t want to take anything
+the question: how great of a horse is he?
+I don’t want to take anything away

-away from the accomplishment because it is truly an impressive feat.
-For a
+from the accomplishment because it is truly an impressive feat.
+For a horse,

 10) Ruffian (1972)

-list and she didn’t run in any of the Triple Crown races – fillies rarely do –
+the list and she didn’t run in any of the Triple Crown races – fillies rarely

-but she never lost a race until her final one.
-She did however, win the filly
+do – but she never lost a race until her final one.
+She did however, win the

-equivalent of the Triple Crown (nicknamed the Triple Tiara) and in the process
+filly equivalent of the Triple Crown (nicknamed the Triple Tiara) and in the

-set many track records that still stand.
-She won each of those races by at
+process set many track records that still stand.
+She won each of those races by